 Majors Colloquium in Religious Studies|

-This course is designed to teach us how to reflect critically upon the theories, methods, and discourses that constitute the academic study of religion.
-We will be concerned with current studies in history and the history of religions; the interpretation of texts, including the Bible; philosophy of religion and theology; anthropology; cultural studies; and feminist theory.
+The Majors Colloquium is designed to teach us how to reflect critically upon the theories, methods, and discourses that constitute the academic study of religion.
+We will be concerned with current studies in history and the history of religions; the interpretation of texts, including the Bible; philosophy of religion and theology; anthropology, cultural studies, and feminist theory.
 Our task is to understand and assess how scholars of religion make critical judgments.
 And so, since the building blocks of argumentation remain constant--definitions, classifications, data, and explanations--we will seek to identify and evaluate each scholar's principles of selection, means of description, stipulation of evidence, use of comparative categories, and methods and models of argumentation.

 ||Gen Ed Area Dept:

 ||Fulfills a Major Requirement for: (RELI-MN)(RELI)

 Durkheim, E. THE ELEMENTARY FORMS OF THE RELIGIOUS LIFE

 Asad, T. GENEALOGIES OF RELIGION

 |Examination and Assignments: |